ADR-projects/Fish-Cat-Toe/README.md

 ## Description

 Dive into the playful world of Fish-Cat-Toe, where you can challenge an AI cat bot in a game of strategic wits.
-But here's the **fun twist**—the cat bot isn't unbeatable!
+**Fun twist**: the cat bot isn't unbeatable!
 It sometimes makes silly, human-like moves, adding an element of surprise and delight to each game.
-Enjoy the engaging graphics and delightful sound effects that bring every move to life.

 ## Screenshot:
 -[Game Screenshot](https://github.com/ADR-projects/Fish-Cat-Toe.git)